La Parka (wrestler): Feuding with L.A. Park (2010)

-During the 2010 Rey de Reyes the original La Parka, L.A.
+During the 2010 Rey de Reyes, the original La Parka, L.A.
 Park, returned to AAA 13 years after he left on bad terms to work a storyline feud against the "impostor" La Parka.
 L.A.
 Park sided with Dorian Roldan in his feud with his father Joaquin Roldan (president of AAA) while La Parka sided with Joaquin.
-During an AAA show on March 19, 2010 L.A.
-Park attacked La Parka once again and threw him through a table.
-At a later show the two had another brawl, after which La Parka challenged L.A.
+During an AAA show on March 19, 2010, L.A.
+Park attacked La Parka once again and put him through a table.
+At a later show, the two had another brawl, after which La Parka challenged L.A.
 Park to a match at Triplemania XVIII, under any stipulation the original Parka wanted.
-During AAA's television taping on April 30, 2010 L.A.
+During AAA's television taping on April 30, 2010, L.A.
 Park accepted La Parka's challenge for a match at Triplemania XVIII.
-At an AAA press conference on May 12, 2010 it was announced that the match between the two would be for the rights to the name "La Parka".
+At an AAA press conference on May 12, 2010, it was announced that the match between the two would be for the rights to the name "La Parka".
 The two signed the official contract for the match during a television taping on May 19, 2010.
-After signing the contract Dorian Roldan had the police arrest La Parka for piracy by impersonating La Parka.
+After signing the contract, Dorian Roldan had the police arrest La Parka for piracy by impersonating La Parka.
 He was released just in time to run in during the semi-main event to attack L.A.
 Park.
-At Triplemania XVIII L.A.
-Park faced La Parka in the main event of the show.
-Near the end of the match Park used a tombstone piledriver, a move that is illegal in Lucha Libre.
-Joaquin Roldan entered the ring, when L.A.
+At Triplemania XVIII, L.A.
+Park faced La Parka in the main event.
+Near the end of the match, Park used a tombstone piledriver, a move that is illegal in Lucha Libre.
+Joaquin Roldan entered the ring when L.A.
 Park attempted to use a steel chair on La Parka.
 When L.A.
 Park teased using the chair on Joaquin instead, Dorian entered the ring to protest, but was pushed down by Park, who then hit Joaquin with the chair, which caused Dorian to turn on him, hitting him with a steel chair three times.
-Halloween and Damián 666 from the Perros del Mal wrestling promotion run to the ring to chase Dorian Roldan away.
-Then they drag L.A.
-Park on top of La Parka before rudo referee Hijo del Tirantes counts for three to give L.A.
+Halloween and Damián 666 from the Perros del Mal wrestling promotion ran to the ring to chase Dorian Roldan away.
+Then they dragged L.A.
+Park on top of La Parka before rudo referee Hijo del Tirantes made the three count to give L.A.
 Park the victory.
-After the bell rings the rest of Los Perros del Mal (including Park's son Hijo de L.A.
+After the bell rang, the rest of Los Perros del Mal (including Park's son Hijo de L.A.
 Park) came to the ring to celebrate with L.A.
 Park, who had won the rights to the name "La Parka".
-After a couple of minutes a group of AAA wrestlers led by Octagón came to ringside and in combination with the arena security managed to remove Los Perros del Mal from the ring.
+After a couple of minutes, a group of AAA wrestlers led by Octagón came to ringside and in combination with the arena security managed to remove Los Perros del Mal from the ring.
 La Parka was taken from the ring on a stretcher, not having moved since L.A.
 Park applied the piledriver.
-A bit later it was announced that the match results had been thrown out due to interference by Los Perros del Mal, but the following morning it was confirmed that Tapia had indeed won and would now be known as "La Parka" once again and that AAA's La Parka would have to change his name.
+A bit later it was announced that the match result had been thrown out due to interference by Los Perros del Mal, but the following morning it was confirmed that Tapia had indeed won and would now be known as "La Parka" once again, and that AAA's La Parka would have to change his name.
 However, on June 10 AAA announced that it would respect Mexico City Boxing and Wrestling Commission's decision to throw out the match and as a result both La Parka and L.A.
 Park would keep their names.
 On July 4 La Parka defeated L.A.
 Park in a rematch.